jeremyf/gm-notepad/README.md

 - [ ] Hit 100% spec coverage
 - [ ] Create a "To Render Object"; When you parse the input, you push relevant lines to that "To Render Object".
 When you look at a table, you want to know what the column names are.
 - [ ] Remove "defer" printing concept
+- [ ] Add ability to shell out; I would love to leverage the [swnt](https://github.com/nboughton/swnt) command line tool

 ### Stretch TODO